-In short, SEO managers get the business to rank on Google.
-Using a variety of approaches to search engine optimization, this person might work directly with content creators to ensure the content they produce performs well on Google — even if the company also posts this content on social media.
+SEO managers work to rank a business on Google SERPs.
+Using various SEO strategies, this person might work directly with content creators to ensure the content is high-quality and up to Google’s standards, even if the company also posts this content on social media.

 Content Marketing Specialist

 Main KPIs: Time on page, overall blog traffic, YouTube channel subscribers

 Content marketing specialists are digital content creators.
 They might keep track of a blogging calendar, or develop a content strategy that includes video.
 They often work with people in other departments to ensure products and campaigns are supported by promotional content on all digital channels.

 A social media manager’s role depends on each company and industry.
 But above all, social media managers manage social media by establishing a posting schedule for the company’s written and visual content.
 They might also work with a content marketing specialist to develop a strategy for which content to share on social media.

 (Note: Per the KPIs above, “impressions” refers to the number of times a business’s posts appear on the newsfeed of a user.)

 Main KPIs: Email open rate, campaign click-through rate, lead-generation (conversion) rate